Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Introduction

-To entirely bypass numerical solvers for the OPF, one can opt for unsupervised learning approaches, such as the ones suggested in~\cite{RibeiroGNNOPF}, \cite{GKJ2020}, and \cite{lange2020learning}.
+To entirely bypass numerical solvers for the OPF, one can opt for unsupervised learning approaches, such as the ones suggested in~\cite{RibeiroGNNOPF}, \cite{GKJ2020}, \cite{lange2020learning}, \cite{GMDK21}, \cite{OPFandLearnTSG21}.
 However, the performance of OPF solvers for offline data generation and the availability of historical data with power utilities adequately motivate supervised learning.
 Nevertheless, there are two main challenges central to learning for OPF.
 First, traditional deep learning approaches are not amenable to enforcing constraints even for the training set.
 Predictions for OPF minimizers may have limited standalone value if the related constraints are violated.
-Second, power systems undergo frequent topological and operational changes that require retraining deep neural networks (DNN), potentially at short intervals.
+Second, power systems undergo frequent topological and operational changes as generating units can be (de)-committed and transmission lines or bus/line reactors can be switched.
+Such changes may require retraining a DNN potentially at short intervals~\cite{chen2020metalearning}.
 Deep learning-based approaches are traditionally data-intense and frequent retraining for large systems may be prohibitive.

-To cope with the first challenge, a DNN may be engaged to better initialize (warm-start) existing numerical solvers~\cite{ZamzamBaker19}, or to predict active constraints and thus result in an OPF model with much reduced number of constraints~\cite{GuhaACOPF},~\cite{ChenZhang20},~\cite{DekaMisraPowerTech19}.
-Another group of approaches targets constraint satisfaction by penalizing constraint violations and the related Karush–Kuhn–Tucker (KKT) conditions~\cite{DeepOPFPan19}, or explicitly resorting to a Lagrangian dual scheme for DNN training~\cite{Fioretto1},~\cite{GKJ2020},~\cite{Nandwani19}.
+To cope with the first challenge, a DNN may be engaged to better initialize existing numerical solvers~\cite{ZamzamBaker19}, or to predict active constraints and thus result in an OPF model with much reduced number of constraints~\cite{GuhaACOPF},~\cite{ChenZhang20},~\cite{DekaMisraPowerTech19}.
+Another group of approaches targets constraint satisfaction by penalizing constraint violations and the related Karush–Kuhn–Tucker (KKT) conditions~\cite{DeepOPFPan19}, \cite{pan2020feasopt}, or explicitly resorting to a Lagrangian dual scheme for DNN training~\cite{Fioretto1}, \cite{GKJ2020}, \cite{Nandwani19}.
 The third alternative involves post-processing DNN predictions by projecting them using a power flow solver~~\cite{DeepOPFPan19},~\cite{ZamzamBaker19}.
 Although the projected point satisfies the power flow equations, it may still violate engineering limits.